dustinpfister/blog_posts/_posts/lodash_bind.md

 layout: post
 categories: lodash
 id: 305
-updated: 2018-10-15 19:01:30
+updated: 2020-06-30 12:40:55
-version: 1.13
+version: 1.14
 ---

 For today I thought I would write a post on [\_.bind](https://lodash.com/docs/4.17.10#bind) in [lodash](https://lodash.com/), and also the concept of binding in general, by also covering the native [Function.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) as well.
 In this post I will be mainly writing about bind in an environment where lodash is part of the stack, and as such \_.bind is available.
-However I will also link to other relavent content that I have written in the past that elaborates on this more.
+However I will also link to other relevant content that I have written in the past that elaborates on this more.

 <!-- more -->